fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 :::

-You can see the layers listed nicely, including their output shape and the number of parameters the layer has. `None`{.literal}, located within the output shape, means that the layer has no fixed input size in that dimension and will accept whatever we feed it.
+You can see the layers listed nicely, including their output shape and the number of parameters the layer has. `None`, located within the output shape, means that the layer has no fixed input size in that dimension and will accept whatever we feed it.
 In our case, it means the layer will accept any number of samples.